adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

   * Docker is an imaging tool that allows compartmentalized containers to be deployed in virtual networks
   * Operations can be automated in these networks and the functionality of the network can be observed

+*Linode
+  * The Docker test networks will be implemented via a Linode server

 * Other Approaches
   * Initially a Python approach was considered, but shelved due to limited functional code
   * Other code-bases like Java can also be used